Abhi47-kr/Layoff-Data-Analysis/README.md

 ## EXPLORATORY DATA ANALYSIS

-Here are key SQL queries used in the EDA process:-
+Here are some key SQL queries used in the EDA process:-

 - Industry Distribution: